johanneszab/TumblThree/README.md

 ### How To Build The Source Code To Help Further Developing: ###

 * Download [Visual Studio](https://www.visualstudio.com/vs/community/).
 The minimum required version is Visual Studio 2015 (C# 6.0 feature support).
+You also need _Blend for Visual Studio SDK for .NET_ which includes the System.Windows.Interactivity and Microsoft.Expression.Interactions dlls.
 * Download the [source code as .zip file](https://github.com/johanneszab/TumblThree/archive/master.zip) or use the [GitHub Desktop](https://desktop.github.com/) and [checkout the code](https://github.com/johanneszab/TumblThree.git).
 * Open the TumblThree.sln solution file in the src/ directory of the code.
 * Build the Source once before editing anything.
 Build->Build Solution.